nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 Bullets and Lists
 ^^^^^^^^^^^^^^^^^

-Bullets and ordered lists are very simple.
+It's very simple to create bulleted and ordered (numbered) lists.

 .. code-block:: rst

-   * bullet points are asterisks
+   * bullet points are marked up with asterisks

      * and can be nested
-     * but need a blank line between parent and children
+     * but put a blank line between parent and children

    * and another blank line to continue the parent list

-* bullet points are asterisks
+* bullet points are marked up with asterisks

   * and can be nested
-  * but need a blank line between parent and children
+  * but put a blank line between parent and children

 * and another blank line to continue the parent list

 .. code-block:: rst

    #.
-An auto-generated numbered list
+Items in an auto-generated numbered list are marked up with ``#.``

       #.
-It too can be nested
+They too can be nested

    #.
 And continue with the parent

    1. Fixed numbered lists
    2. Are also possible

 #.
-An auto-generated numbered list
+Items in an auto-generated numbered list are marked up with ``#.``

    #.
-It too can be nested
+They too can be nested

 #.
 And continue with the parent